Hepatitis B vaccine: Effectiveness

-An anti-Hbs antibody level above 100 mIU/ml is deemed adequate, and occurs in about 85–90% of individuals.
+An anti-Hbs antibody level above 100 mIU/ml is deemed adequate and occurs in about 85–90% of individuals.
 An antibody level between 10 and 100 mIU/ml is considered a poor response, and these people should receive a single booster vaccination at this time, but do not need further retesting.
 People who fail to respond (anti-Hbs antibody level below 10 mIU/ml) should be tested to exclude current or past hepatitis B infection, and given a repeat course of three vaccinations, followed by further retesting 1–4 months after the second course.
 Those who still do not respond to a second course of vaccination may respond to intradermal injection or to a high dose vaccine or to a double dose of a combined hepatitis A and B vaccine.
 Those who still fail to respond will require hepatitis B immunoglobulin (HBIG) if later exposed to the hepatitis B virus.

 Poor responses are mostly associated with being over the age of 40 years, obesity, celiac disease, and tobacco smoking, and also in alcoholics, especially if with advanced liver disease.
 People who are immunosuppressed or on dialysis may not respond as well and require larger or more frequent doses of vaccine.
 At least one study suggests that hepatitis B vaccination is less effective in patients with HIV.
+The immune response to the hepatitis B vaccine can be impaired by the presence of parasitic infections such as helminthiasis.

+The HepB vaccine is vital for use for infants who contract HepB.
+90% of infants who contract HepB and do not receive the vaccination will develop chronic infection.
+These chronic HBV infections are life-threatening, with a 15–25% risk of death from complications.

 Duration of protection

-It is believed that the hepatitis B vaccine provides indefinite protection.
-However, it was previously believed and suggested that the vaccination would only provide effective coverage of between five and seven years, but subsequently it has been appreciated that long-term immunity derives from immunological memory which outlasts the loss of antibody levels and hence subsequent testing and administration of booster doses is not required in successfully vaccinated immunocompetent individuals.
-Hence with the passage of time and longer experience, protection has been shown for at least 25 years in those who showed an adequate initial response to the primary course of vaccinations, and UK guidelines suggest that people who respond to the vaccine and are at risk of occupational exposure, such as for healthcare workers, a single booster is recommended five years after initial immunization.
+The Hepatitis B vaccine is now believed to provide indefinite protection.
+Older literature assumed that immunity would wane with antibody titers and only effectively last five to seven years, but immune-challenge studies show that even after 30 years, the immune system maintains the ability to produce an anamnestic response, i.e. to rapidly bump up antibody levels when the previously seen antigen is detected.
+This shows that the immunological memory is not affected by the loss of antibody levels.
+As a result, subsequent antibody testing and administration of booster doses is not required in successfully vaccinated immunocompetent individuals.
+UK guidelines suggest that people who respond to the vaccine and are at risk of occupational exposure, such as for healthcare workers, a single booster is recommended five years after initial immunization.